-When foreign visitors come to my house for cooking classes, many were surprised by a lot of things that is normal to me.
+When foreign travellers come to my house for cooking classes, many were surprised by a lot of things that is normal to me.
 I get comments like "Your kitchen is as huge as an apartment in Hong Kong!", "How nice to have so much spices in the kitchen!", and "How do I use this stove?"

 That made me realise that a Malaysian kitchen can be very different.
 Here are some typical Malaysian things that may not be found in other kitchens:

 A typical Malaysian kitchen is separated into two parts: wet and dry kitchen.
 The wet kitchen is where we cook - often spicy and pungent - Malaysian food on the stove.
 Even in a small apartment, the kitchens are usually separated.
 Why?
 Cooking belacan (shrimp paste) in an open kitchen will make the whole house smell!

 The dry kitchen is like the pantry.
 It's where we make drinks and wash dishes.
 This part of the kitchen is sometimes connected to the living/dining room.